The Illusion of Readiness in Health AI: Results

-\textbf{Setup:} We analyze models from two perspectives.
-First, we apply Chain-of-Thought (CoT)~\cite{wei2022chain} prompting to around 100 samples from NEJM and VQA-RAD~\cite{lau2018dataset} to test whether explicitly requesting step-by-step reasoning enhances performance.
-Second, we manually audit model-generated explanations across tasks, examining their factuality, visual grounding, and alignment with final answers.
-We also vary reasoning strength (from low to high) on OmniMedVQA~\cite{hu2024omnimedvqa} using OpenAI-o3 to assess its impact on reasoning quality.
+\textbf{Stress Test 6: Reasoning signal fidelity.} We evaluated how LLMs generate and use reasoning when solving multimodal medical questions.
+Two complementary analyses were performed.
+First, we applied Chain-of-Thought (CoT)~\cite{wei2022chain} prompting to 100 items from NEJM and VQA-RAD~\cite{lau2018dataset} to test whether explicit reasoning steps improve accuracy.
+Second, we manually audited model-generated explanations across benchmarks to assess their \textit{factuality}, \textit{visual grounding}, and \textit{consistency with the final answer}.
+We further varied reasoning strength on OmniMedVQA~\cite{hu2024omnimedvqa} using OpenAI-o3 to examine whether more elaborate rationales enhance reasoning quality.

-\textbf{Results:} Prompting for CoT yields mixed or negative gains.
-On VQA-RAD and NEJM, CoT consistently reduces accuracy across models, except o4-mini (+2–5 pp), likely because its smaller capacity benefits from the explicit reasoning scaffolding that CoT provides.
-Similarly, increasing reasoning strength on OmniMedVQA offers only minor improvements without consistent benefit.

-Manual audits reveal key reasoning failure patterns: \textbf{Correct answers, incorrect logic}: Models often produce plausible-sounding but factually wrong justifications—e.g., describing nonexistent features in the image or hallucinating visual findings. \textbf{Reinforced visual misunderstanding}: When initial visual interpretation is flawed, reasoning often amplifies the error rather than correcting it. \textbf{Interpretable but uninformative steps}: Some models generate structured reasoning steps (e.g., describing regions of the image), but these do not consistently guide the model to the correct answer.
-See Fig~\ref{fig:reasoning} for illustrative examples and Appendix~\ref{app:reasoning} for additional, distinct cases.

-\textbf{Interpretation:} Model-generated reasoning in medical benchmarks is often disconnected from true multimodal understanding. \textbf{Correct predictions may result from pattern matching rather than reasoning, while rationales may confidently justify hallucinated or incorrect content.} Even when visual reasoning appears structured, it frequently lacks functional linkage to the final answer.
-These findings underscore the unreliability of current reasoning signals and motivate a deeper examination of benchmark reasoning demands, which we present in Section~\ref{sec:benchmark-taxonomy}.